 Based upon the positive reactions we have received from congregants, the Spirituality Committee thought that we would dive a little deeper into the practices of Mussar.

-Our first meeting will be on Wednesday, December 4 at 7PM at the synagogue.
+After a couple of postponements, our first meeting will be on Wednesday, January 22 at 7PM at the synagogue.
 At that time we will explore and use some of the methods of Mussar as a framework for spiritual and, therefore, personal growth.
 Some of the questions addressed by Mussar include:

 - How can I live my life closer to my spiritual potential?

 - How can I avoid making the same mistakes?